Texas Tech University

 Operating Policy and Procedure

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach concerning curriculum changes.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach concerning adding, changing, and deleting courses.

-REVIEW: This OP will be reviewed in May of even-numbered years by the Office of the Provost and the Senior Vice Provost with substantive revisions presented to the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed every two years after publication by the Vice Provost for Academic Innovation and Student Success and the Vice Provost for Administrative Affairs with substantive revisions presented to the Provost and Senior Vice President (PSVP).

 POLICY/PROCEDURE